-In September 2004, the Company's Board of Directors approved a stock repurchase program under which the Company may repurchase up to six million shares of common stock in open market transactions.
-In December 2007, the Company's Board of Directors expanded this program to allow for the purchase of up to twenty five million shares of common stock in open market transactions.
-As of April 24, 2010, 5,905,430 shares remain available under the repurchase authorization, which expires on December 31, 2012.
+In December 2007, the Company's Board of Directors expanded a share repurchase program to allow for the purchase of up to twenty-five million shares of common stock in open market transactions.
+As of March 2011, approximately 20.5 million shares had been repurchased under this authorization.
+In March 2011, the Board of Directors cancelled the existing share repurchase program and replaced it with a new authorization to repurchase an additional twenty-five million shares of common stock.
+As of April 30, 2011, 23,090,999 shares remain available under the repurchase authorization, which expires on March 15, 2016.

-The Company did not repurchase shares of common stock during the fourth quarter of fiscal 2010 ended April 24, 2010.
+The following table presents activity under the stock repurchase program during the fourth quarter of fiscal 2011 ended April 30, 2011.